jenSadler/london-greens/plugins/under-construction-maintenance-mode/readme.txt

 == Changelog ==

+= 1.4.2 - 2023-04-03 =
+* Enhancement: Created the .pot file.
+* Compatibility: Compatible with WordPress 6.2
+* Compatibility: Compatible with PHP 8.1

+= 1.4.1 - 2023-02-20 =
+* Enhancement: A new experience.
+Add HTML tags under the sub-heading area.

+= 1.4.0 - 2023-01-12 =
+* Enhancement: Added a filter `ucmm_exclude_post` to exclude the specific post/pages from the UCMM.
+* Compatibility: Compatible with WordPress 6.1

 = 1.3.1 - 2021-10-04 =
-* Bug Fix: library PHP warning fix.
+* Bug Fix: PHP warning fix.

 = 1.3.0 - 2021-10-04 =
 * Bug Fix: Apply sanitization on social links.